interactivespaces/interactivespaces/interactivespaces_docs/src/main/sphinx/masteradvanced.rst

 Creating a file called `space-activate-id` start up a Space whose ID is `id`.
 For example, `space-activate-652` will activate Space `652`.

+Creating a file called `script-run-id` run a script whose ID is `id`.
+For example, `script-run-652` will run the script with ID `652`.

 The `control` folder can be created after the Master has been started.

 This kind of control of the Master is useful for automated starts and stops